mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge.md

 * has big (albeit orange and fickle) friends at the very summit of political power
 * is advertising-financed, a proven business model which you deny yourself?

-I'm not criticising Bluesky Social's decision-making: it's precisely *because* they launched a product similar to X that we have 40m people with ATmosphere accounts, all able to kick the tyres of every other ATmosphere app under development.
+I'm not criticising Bluesky Social's decision-making: it's precisely *because* they launched a product similar to X that we have 43+m people with ATmosphere accounts, all able to kick the tyres of every other ATmosphere app under development (if they knew what an ATmosphere account actually is).

-Moreover, there are plenty of novel things one can do on Bluesky that you cannot do on X. The problem is that most people don't make good use of them - many people don't even *see* them, or really understand what they are and how they can use them.
+Moreover, there are plenty of novel things one can do on Bluesky that you cannot do on X. The problem is that most people don't even *see* them, or really understand what they are and how they can use them.

-Partly this is because of its deliberate similarity to X: we're so used to microblogging as defined by X, it's difficult for many people to see Bluesky as it's own thing, rather than a left-leaning X. I think it will take time for people to understand what you can and cannot do with features like custom feeds, labellers and verifiers ...if they stick around long enough to scratch below the surface.
+Partly this is because of its deliberate similarity to X: we're so used to microblogging as defined by X, it's difficult for many people to see Bluesky as it's own thing, rather than a left-leaning X. It will take time for people to understand what you can and cannot do with features like custom feeds, labellers and verifiers ...if they stick around long enough to scratch below the surface.

+That speaks to the tension at the heart of Bluesky's onboarding challenge:

+> feeds, lists and labellers are too much for most users.
+It's confusing, there are so many of them.
+Overwhelming with choice situation.
+When someone joins new we should have good straightforward curated experiences from the get go rather than throw the kitchen sink at them - *[Sherif](https://bsky.app/profile/sherif.eurosky.social/post/3mpsoj4ri7224) , 4 July 2026*

+If new users arrive expecting X, in other words, the features that make Bluesky genuinely different are exactly those ones that can overwhelm them.

+That leaves Bluesky's only pitch as "we're like Twitter but without Nazis (or your friends)", which means there's no *positive* reason to migrate.
+We've already attracted most of those motivated by negative reasons, but I'm not sure Elon Musk can get any worse (although, as shown above, I've been wrong about that before).
+### Power users and power communities

+**So do we hide the power features to smooth the onboarding experience?
+That seems like a mistake, because custom feeds and labellers are precisely what allows communities to form, creating value impossible to replicate on X.**

+The resolution, I think, is to separate the two audiences: **feeds are for power users, but power communities are for everyone.** Power users build the feeds, starter packs and labellers that create communities worth joining — and those communities become the on-ramps for everyone else.

+> Power users build the feeds, starter packs and labellers that create communities worth joining ... the on-ramps for everyone else.

+So power users create power communities which then attract normal users, because the hard work of curation, integration and community-building has already been done.

-Fwiw, my sense is that you can do a lot in terms of open community building, notably by combining Bluesky with other ATmosphere-capable tools into entire ecosystems (see [Three things you probably didn't know about Bluesky](https://myhub.ai/items/three-things-you-probably-didnt-know-about-bluesky)).
+Because you can do a lot in terms of open community building, notably by combining Bluesky with other ATmosphere-capable tools into entire ecosystems (see [Three things you probably didn't know about Bluesky](https://myhub.ai/items/three-things-you-probably-didnt-know-about-bluesky)).
 But to make those benefits accessible will take high-quality information, inspirational demonstrations and (perhaps most importantly) new management tools, as I explored in Ahoy!

 > "*One way to encourage the transition from X to Bluesky is to help large organisations efficiently organise and manage their Bluesky presence.
 The better they use Bluesky, the quicker they can accelerate [their eXit Strategy](https://mathewlowry.medium.com/x-strategy-or-exit-strategy-a-cost-benefit-analysis-framework-024af4abd1a0)*" - [[how could a large organisation best use bluesky]]).

 ### Value through innovation, not mimicry